GDSHarshith8/Native-Android-Projects/LiteraTrack/README.md

 ### Your Reading Journey, Uninterrupted.
 Meet **Literatrack**, the simplest way to track your reading journey.
 It's a lightweight, offline-first app designed for one thing: helping you read more.
 No distractions, no clutter—just your books.

 We believe reading should feel rewarding, not like a chore.
-That's why Literatrack puts you in control, giving you a beautiful, organized space to celebrate every finished page and discover your next great read.
+That's why Literatrack puts you in control, giving you a beautiful, organized space to celebrate every finished book and discover your next great read.

 ---